 Chinese Language Center offers a quarter program with 4 sessions a year; namely spring, summer, fall, and winter.
-CLC designs a various types of classes for beginner, intermediate, and advanced learners.
+CLC designs various types of classes for beginner, intermediate, and advanced learners.
 Each class includes the training of Chinese listening, speaking, reading, and writing skills.
 Also, along with non-scheduled cultural activities, our program allows students to experience and explore Taiwanese cultures.

 Class hours are 3 hours a day 5 days a week, from Monday to Friday, 15 hours a week in total.
-The learning hours are regulated by government.
+The learning hours are regulated by the government.

 The schedule is subject to change without notice.

 Students with a need for a visa are advised to apply one month before the deadline.

 The quarter classes start either in the morning or afternoon, 3 hours per day, 15 hours per week.
 The maximum of each class size is 12.
 There are 6 levels.
 Usually one class to each level.
 Sometimes two classes to a certain level.
 The classes of different levels are in the morning or afternoon.

 The major textbook:

 ● A Course in Contemporary Chinese 當代中文課程

 ● Far East Everyday Chinese 遠東生活華語

 ● Practical Chinese Reading and Writing 實用中文讀寫